wmadden/ASDeferred/README.md

 ASDeferred
 ==========

-ActionScript implementation of the Deferred pattern
+ActionScript implementation of the Deferred pattern.

+This code was kindly donated by Pro Medicus, where it was developed.

+It is available here under the simplified BSD license.